Superradiant detection of microscopic optical dipolar interactions: Pair-wise dipolar dephasing induced spin-wave decay

 Here, as we are primarily interested in the short-distance and high-frequency contribution of particularly nearby pairs, we need not impose any specific distance cutoff~(\textit{e.g.}, $r<k_0^{-1}$) in the integral.

-To proceed further, it is convenient to introduce the change of variables $\omega_+=\omega_{+}({\bf r})=\omega_{+}(r,\theta)$, to convert the integrand into the Fourier transform of the frequency probability distribution $P(\omega_+)$ -- that of strongly interacting and symmetrically excited pairs in the ensemble.
+To proceed further, it is convenient to introduce the change of variables $\omega=\omega_{\pm}({\bf r})=\omega_{\pm}(r,\theta)$, to convert the integrand into the Fourier transform of the frequency probability distribution $P(\omega)$ -- that of strongly interacting and symmetrically excited pairs in the ensemble.
+Doing so, especially paying attention to the sign changes at $|\cos\theta|=1/\sqrt{3}$ of $\omega_{\pm}(r,\theta)$, leads to the following compact form: